 The Unicist Distribution 4.0 model can be synthesized by:

 - The integration of the value chain from the producer to the consumer or user.
 It implies integrating distributors and clients as part of the organization.

-- The use of a client centered management model that ensures results, customer orientation and the generation of value.
+- The use of a client-centered management model that ensures results, customer orientation, and the generation of value.

-The Structure of the Distribution 4.0 Model
+The Types of Distribution 4.0 Models